 Im runing a pathQuery on LTER's metacat 1.9.5 now to see how widely denyFirst is used.
 I'll post summary results as a comment to this "bug".

-#1 Updated by gastil gastil almost 8 years ago
+#1 Updated by gastil gastil over 8 years ago

 Results of pathQuery: